For more information about a listing, click on the business name.

 Verona, WI 53593

-Adults of all ages and abilities are invited to socialize and enjoy classic board games at this monthly meeting hosted by Living Our Visions (LOV-Inc) in partnership with the Sequoya Library.
+Adults of all ages and abilities are invited to socialize and enjoy a variety of board games at this monthly meeting hosted by Living Our Visions Inclusively (LOV Inc.) in partnership with the Sequoya Library.
+We'll have a selection of games on hand, but feel free to bring your favorites!

 Our Adult Social Group is a group for all adults on the Autism spectrum (no formal diagnosis needed).